A Finite Element-Inspired Hypergraph Neural Network: Application to Fluid Dynamics Simulations: Introduction

-\paragraph{GNN for physics simulations} Graph neural network has been applied to the simulations of systems governed by physics laws for several years.
-The first applications focus on Lagrangian systems, like mass-spring systems \cite{battaglia2016interaction} or fluid systems in which the continuous fluid flow is abstracted as moving particles \cite{Li2018}.
-More recently, it is introduced to the field of continuum mechanics \cite{belbute2020combining,pfaff2020learning}, inspiring a surge of works in the past two years.
-In particular, the encode-process-decode architecture with generalized graph message-passing layers \cite{Battaglia2018,pfaff2020learning,sanchez2018graph} see popularity in many applications.
-Various techniques have been built above such an architecture, including field super-resolution \cite{Xu2021}, multi-grid methods \cite{Lino2022,yang2022amgnet,fortunato2022multiscale,cao2022bi}, physical invariances and/or equivariances \cite{Lino2022}, among many more.

-\paragraph{FEM-Inspired GNN applications} Several existing works have already taken some inspiration from finite element methods.
-Alet et al. \cite{alet2019graph}, for example, constructs encoders and decoders that interpolate between data at random points within the field and data on the nodes of the graph, mimicking the behavior of shape function-based interpolation within the element in finite element methods.
-More recently, a few works start to use finite-element concepts to calculate the loss during the training process.
-Gao et al. \cite{Gao2022}, for example, proposed to calculate the loss by integrating the prediction error over the simulation domain using Gaussian quadrature integration with high-order shape functions instead of the traditional mean-squared loss on nodes.
+Besides the finite volume method, many other approaches are available in computational mechanics.
+The finite element method, for example, has been used as inspiration for some recent works.
+Alet et al. \cite{alet2019graph} constructs encoders and decoders that interpolate between data at random points within the field and data on the nodes of the graph, mimicking the behavior of shape function-based interpolation within the element in finite element methods.
+Gao et al. \cite{Gao2022}, more recently, proposed to calculate the loss by integrating the prediction error over the simulation domain using Gaussian quadrature integration with high-order shape functions instead of the traditional mean-squared loss on nodes.